-The ASRS program is open to continuing undergraduate students, particularly those in the later years of their Bachelor’s degree who are interested in pursuing research studies in the near future.
+The ASRS program is open to current undergraduate students, particularly those in the later years of their Bachelor’s degree who are interested in pursuing research studies in the near future.

 - Experience working closely with some of ECMS’s leading researchers on a ‘real’ research project

-- Build strong rapports with potential Honours and PhD supervisors
+- Build strong rapport with potential Honours and PhD supervisors

 - Spark your interest in research and potential career pathways requiring an Honours Degree or Higher Degree by Research